yuvalmGS/gigaspaces-wiki-jekyll/xap100/gigaspaces-for-hibernate-orm-users.markdown

 - **Effortless integration** using Spring

 {% info %}
-To learn how to do this, see [How to Switch Your Second-Level Cache Provider to GigaSpaces](#step1) below.
+To learn how to do this, see [How to Switch Your Second-Level Cache Provider to XAP](#step1) below.
 {%endinfo%}

 ## Step 2: Scaling Up Your Database by Adding a Data Grid

-If you need to scale up your database, you can use GigaSpaces as an In-Memory Data Grid.
+If you need to scale up your database, you can use XAP as an In-Memory Data Grid.
 Your application communicates with the Data Grid using [The GigaSpace Interface](./the-gigaspace-interface.html) or the [Map API](./map-api.html) interfaces.
-On the back-end, GigaSpaces persists the data to your existing database using your existing Hibernate O/R mapping in [asynchronous manner](./asynchronous-persistency-with-the-mirror.html).
+On the back-end, XAP persists the data to your existing database using your existing Hibernate O/R mapping in [asynchronous manner](./asynchronous-persistency-with-the-mirror.html).

 ![Hibernate DataGrid.jpg](/attachment_files/Hibernate DataGrid.jpg)